MicrosoftCloudEssentials-LearningHub/Azure-Databases-Purview-Advisor/sql/sql-server-2022/integration-with-purview.md

    Use Purview’s monitoring dashboard to track policy violations and data access patterns.

 ## Cost Management and Budgeting

-> Integrating with Purview introduces additional costs for scanning, classification, and governance.
-Below is a breakdown and example budget.

-### Cost Components

 > **Microsoft Purview Account:**: Billed per vCore-hour and per GB of data processed during scans.
 > The pricing structure is based on: